NioniosFr/SePr/README.md

 Pages and request will have to be processed properly and all output should be escaped when send to the user.

+###### User Elevation

+This technique is a subset of the buffer overflow attacks.
+An attacker tries to grant itself provildeges through the system and access parts that it should not.
+These types of attacks will have to be handled in the design of the system, as users will be able only to follow a CRUD priviledges table.
+Any user not in the table will not be granted access to the system.

 ##### User roles and permissions

 Each user of the system needs and will have to have a role.
 Users that are not identified by a role will not be granted access.
 This design pronciple will ensure that any data requested from or send to the system will be validated against the permissions the user has.